How do I install a DIY Fence or Wall?5 Mins

-- Typically, the depth of the hole being 1/3 of the overall height.
+- Typically, the depth of the hole is 1/3 of the overall height.
 So for a 1.8m high wall or fence, you’ll need to dig post holes at 600mm depths.

 - The width of the hole should also allow for 50mm of concrete around each side of the post.

-To prepare for this stage, have one person attach the brackets to the inner groove of the posts, which will determine where the panels will sit.
-It is best to fasten the brackets prior to installing the posts, so you can ensure exact measurements from the top of the post and create an even wall height.
+To prepare for this stage of your DIY fence, have one person attach the brackets to the inner groove of the posts, determining where the panels will sit.
+It is best to fasten the brackets before installing the posts, so you can ensure exact measurements from the top of the post and create an even wall height.

-- For flush capping, the brackets should also be fastened around 3mm more than the total panel height.
+- Flush capping: the brackets should be fastened around 3mm more than the total panel height.
 So, if the total height of your panels is 1800mm (1.8m), your brackets should be fastened at 1803mm.

-- For external capping, allow 23mm more than the total panel height.
+- External capping: allow 23mm more than the total panel height.
 Therefore, if the total height of your panels is 1800mm (1.8m), your brackets should be fastened at 1823mm.

 The other person can then prepare your concrete as per the instructions on the package.
-Avoid throwing a bag of ‘rapid set’ down a hole and adding water in situ.
-Preferably, mix the concrete in a wheelbarrow prior to pouring down the hole, as this will achieve a greater concrete strength.
+Avoid throwing a ‘rapid set’ bag down a hole and adding water in situ.
+Preferably, mix the concrete in a wheelbarrow before pouring down the hole, as this will achieve greater concrete strength.

 Different concrete mixes will set at different times; see the concrete manufacturer’s instructions for more details.
-Smaller jobs using rapid set concrete may even allow the panels to be installed on the same day.
-However, best practice is to let it cure overnight, where possible, so this might be a good time to hang up the work gloves for the day.
+Smaller jobs using rapid set concrete may even allow the panel installation on the same day.
+However, the best practice is to let it cure overnight, where possible, so this might be a good time to hang up the work gloves for the day.

-After they’ve set, you may also want to use your spirit level to double check that none of the posts have shifted angles before inserting your panels.
+Once the concrete has set, use your spirit level to double-check none of the posts have shifted angles before inserting your panels.

 First, place the capping channel onto the bottom of your first panel.
 Next, with two sets of hands, slide the panel down through the post until it rests against the brackets.
-For multiple panels, a joining strip will need to be placed between each panel.
-Once all the panels are in, you can then install the the top wall capping, followed by the post tops.
+If you have multiple panels, place a joining strip between each panel.
+Once all the panels are in, you can install the top wall capping, followed by the post tops.

 4. Finish your DIY Modular Wall or Fence

-The beauty of our walls is that they accommodate a huge range of stylish wall finishes.
-Everything from tiling and cladding to a simple paint job, you can personalise your wall to best compliment your home and individual style.
-The cementitious sheeting finish gives it a natural rendered aesthetic, or you can embellish it further with a texture render.
+The beauty of our walls is that they accommodate a vast range of stylish wall finishes.
+Everything from tiling and cladding to a simple paint job, you can personalise your wall to best complement your home and individual style.
+The cementitious sheeting finish gives it a natural rendered aesthetic, or you can embellish it further with a textured render.

-For a more detailed run down of your options and the processes of each, check out our top 5 most popular wall finishes for a Modular Wall, or find some creative inspiration from these textured feature wall ideas!
-For warranty reasons, we recommend that you finish your DIY Modular Wall within 90 days of being installed.
+For a more detailed rundown of options and the processes of each, check out our top 5 most popular wall finishes for a Modular Wall.
+Or take creative inspiration from these textured feature wall ideas!
+For warranty reasons, we recommend that you complete your DIY Modular Wall within 30 days of installation.

-And there you have it — you’ve just built a brand new DIY fence or wall with your own two hands, in a single weekend!
-All you have left to do is admire your beautiful new outdoor space and tell every single one of your visitors for the next 5 years about your impressive DIY success.
+And there you have it — you’ve just built a brand new DIY fence or wall with your own two hands in a single weekend!
+All you have to do now is admire your beautiful new outdoor space and tell all your visitors about your impressive DIY success.